MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/pricing-costing-dimensions.md

 # Pricing and costing dimensions

-The dimensions that are used to price and cost human resources fall into two categories:
+The dimensions that are used in human resources to set up pricing and costs fall into two categories:

 - People
 - Planned work

 Because of this, there are two types of pricing dimension values available in Project Service Automation (PSA):

-- **Option sets** - Dimensions that are fixed enumerations of a set of values.
+- **Option sets** - Dimensions that are fixed enumerations for a set of values.
 - **Entity-based values** - Dimensions that can be a varied set of values.

 ## Pricing dimensions